 Whether you feel like he did, or just know that if you didn’t need to take care of so many menial everyday things, or simply understand that you could achieve more by getting everyone on the same side of the table working together, Keith’s management system is for you.

-Before he sold American Retail Supply in 2015 he owned 5 businesses with a combined total of 80,000 square feet.
-Because of the systems he put in place, he spends all of my time on important things, not menial things.
+In the mid early 1980’s, Keith had a 10,000 square foot warehouse with 9 employees (team members) at American Retail Supply, and he was burned out.
+Before he sold American Retail Supply in 2015 he had 4 distribution center in the western United States, with 80,000 square feet, 60 employees and was doing 10 times the sales as the mid-1980s.
+Because of the systems he put in place, he spends all of his time on important things, not menial things.

 What happened?
-How did Keith go from a guy who didn’t want to expand his business, who had more headaches than he could handle, to a guy whose business grew dramatically, added four more businesses, loves his work, has the time he wants to spend with his wife, kids, and grandkids, and has time for his many hobbies?
+How did Keith go from a guy who didn’t want to expand his business, who had more headaches than he could handle, and having no fun what-so-ever to a guy whose business grew dramatically, loves his work, has the time he wants to spend with his wife, kids, and grandkids, and has time for his many hobbies?

-Before 1992, when Keith went on vacation, he never felt like he got away.
+Before 1990, when Keith went on vacation, he never felt like he got away.
 It never failed!
-He either had to work on something or got called to solve a work-related problem while on vacation.
+He either had to work on something or got called to solve a work-related problem.
 His definition of a great vacation was one without interruptions, but he always came back to a pot load of problems.

 How does the business get better while you’re gone?